Unilever: Brands

+Brands

+Unilever's largest brands include Dove, Knorr, Axe (Lynx), Ben & Jerry's, Hellmann's, Lifebuoy, Lux, Magnum, Persil (Omo), Rexona, Sunlight, Sunsilk, and Wall's (Heartbrand).

+Advertising

 Logo

 In 1930, the logo of Unilever was in a sans-serif typeface and all-caps.
-The current Unilever corporate logo was introduced in 2004 and was designed by Wolff Olins, a brand consultancy agency.
+The current Unilever corporate logo was introduced in 2004 and was designed by Wolff Olins, a brand consultancy agency and Miles Newlyn.
 The 'U' shape is now made up of 25 distinct symbols, each icon representing one of the company's sub-brands or its corporate values.
-The brand identity was developed around the idea of "adding vitality to life."
+The brand identity was developed around the idea of "adding vitality to life".